Cod-e-Codes/test-repo/README.md

 ## Overview

-marchat is a self-hosted terminal chat application that runs entirely on a local SQLite database.
-It features real-time WebSocket communication, optional end-to-end encryption, and an extensible plugin system.
+marchat began as a fun weekend project for father-son coding sessions, and grew into a self-hosted terminal chat application designed for developers who love the command line.
+It runs entirely on a local SQLite database and supports real-time communication over WebSockets.

 **Key Benefits:**
 - **Self-hosted**: No external services required